vmware/burp-rest-api/README.md

  launched with a temporary project file and some default configuration.
 The temporary project file gets created upon launch of Burp Suite, and gets deleted at the end of the run.

-For the default configuration used to launch Burp Suite, refer to the files _burp-default-project-options.json_ and _burp-default-user-options.json_ inside the JAR under the _static_ folder.
+For the default configuration used to launch Burp Suite, please refer to the files _burp-default-project-options.json_ and _burp-default-user-options.json_ inside the JAR under the _static_ folder.

 ### HTTP API